Getting Popup Timing Right for Maximum Opt-in Rates

 Time spent on a page isn’t the only criteria you can use to trigger your popups.
 There are other ways to measure user engagement that are just as important.

-Let’s see a few options that can help to time your popups perfectly.
+Let’s see a few options that can help to perfect popup timing.

-Scrolling: The more visitors scroll down on your site, the more interested they are in your content.
+Scrolling: The more a visitor scrolls down on your site, the more interested they are in your content.
 Using a page scroll trigger allows you to display a popup after a visitor has scrolled down a certain percentage of a page.

 Trigger a scroll-based pop-up when visitors have seen a certain percentage of a page